Maddax10/Portfolio/README.md

 # Portfolio

-I use BEM for HTML/sass
+I use BEM for HTML/sass.
+For now the site is only for mobile

 ## Framework